lcwheeler/orbweaver/README.md

 # orbweaver
 Orbweaver is a python package for performing gene co-expression network analysis

 Orbweaver is a simple python API for analyzing gene expression datasets.
 It's a pet project and it's currently still under development.
 Pull requests are welcome.
 However, this package is low priority, so I may not be extremely efficient at responding to contributions.
 Orbweaver relies heavily on the wonderful [Networkx](https://networkx.github.io/) API.
-It  thus compatible with the wide range of network analysis tools available in Networkx.
+It is thus compatible with the wide range of network analysis tools available in Networkx.
 Other key dependencies are listed in the setup.py.
+A demonstration of the current Orbweaver workflow can be found in the *notebooks/demo.ipynb* Jupyter notebook.

 ## Current features include: